 The Motion Chart can be used to visualize how district performance changes over time.
 The chart displays district information in three formats: as circles plotted on axes, as a bar chart, or as a line chart.
 The menus for the Y and X axes can be used to show results for all students, students eligible for the National School Lunch Program, or by students' race/ethnicity.
 The color coding of the chart and the size of the bubbles can also be associated with any of these student groups.

-Some apparent differences between estimates may not be statistically significant.
-For complete data, visit the NAEP Data Explorer.
-See scale score results for all students, and by race/ethnicity and family income.
+All apparent differences shown in this chart would need to be tested for statistical significance before drawing conclusions.
+Visit the NAEP Data Explorer to view complete data for all students, and by race/ethnicity and family income.
 For more help, read about how to use the Motion Chart (295K PDF).

 This motion chart requires the latest version of Adobe Flash Player (download